tomasnunes/invasion/README.md

 # Simulate Invasion

-This command-line application reads and constructs a World X, generates aliens, allocates them to an empty city, and simulates an invasion.
+This command-line application reads and constructs a World X, generates aliens allocating each one to an empty city, and simulates an invasion.
 During the simulation, aliens move between cities at random, when two aliens meet in the same city they fight and in the process both aliens die and the city is destroyed severing all its connections.
 The final state of the world is printed at the end.

-### Input FILE Fromat (World Map Description)
+### Input file format (World Map description)

 ```text
 <new city name> [north=<connected city name> south=<...> east=<...> west=<...>]